open-telemetry/sig-end-user/end-user-interviews/README.md

   - Members from the OTel community are welcome to observe the interview and coordinate with the facilitator if there are any specific topics they’d like to be included during the interview.

 ## How can I get involved or learn more?
 - Are you interested in providing the community your feedback in this way?
 Please contact us in [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ) on CNCF Slack to talk about scheduling.
-And as always, you can provide your feedback to the community in many ways including our community surveys too.
+And as always, you can provide your feedback to the community in many ways, including our community surveys too.
 - Are you someone who is passionate about gathering and sharing end user feedback?
 Would you like to help us conduct interviews, improve how we solicit feedback or design a more robust end user interview program?
 If so, we'd love to hear from you too!
 We are a friendly, collaborative group and look forward to working together!